Ade-Henry/Housing-Prediction/README.md

-# Housing-Prediction
-HOUSING PREDICTION USING XBOOST
-Absolutely!
-Here's a professional, beginner-friendly `README.md` for your house price prediction model using XGBoost.

-You can copy and paste this into your GitHub repo's `README.md` file.
-Let me know if you'd like it customized further (e.g., with your name, screenshots, or deployment links).

----

 ### 🏡 House Price Prediction with XGBoost

 This project uses historical real estate data to train a machine learning model that predicts the **median sale price of homes** based on features such as inventory, property type, location, and market conditions.